 In our Summary Financial Outlook, CBT forecasts revenues from all of our investments in the next two years to be relatively stable, which results in projected Delivery of Benefits budgets of \$19.4 million and \$20.2 million respectively.
 In 2015/16, revenues are forecast to increase, with a commensurate increase in Delivery of Benefits to \$25 million.
 After 2015/16 there is further forecasted growth of revenues and Delivery of Benefits budgets.
+This growth is a positive upward trend CBT has been following for some time; over the past decade, our average annual growth rate has been approximately 17 per cent.

 With Delivery of Benefits forecasts beginning to increase significantly in 2015/16, CBT commenced a major review of Delivery of Benefits operations to develop integrated processes and controls to increase predictability and effectiveness.
 This resulted in a significant reorganization that should better facilitate budget planning and forecasting for Delivery of Benefits.
 A Planning and Evaluation department was created to help strengthen CBT's planning framework for increased funding and to develop a robust evaluation framework to ensure increased funding is making the best possible impact.
-CBT will also be implementing a new information management system in 2013/14 to support improved financial processes.
+CBT is also implementing a new information management system in 2013/14 to support improved financial processes.

 A review of CBT's Information Technology (IT) services will be concluded in 2013/14 and will ensure that CBT's IT supports are ready to accommodate present and future CBT activities.
-CBT has recently engaged new internal auditors to provide assurance that internal controls are adequate to mitigate risks, governance processes are effective and efficient, and organizational goals and objectives are met.
+CBT has engaged new internal auditors to provide assurance that internal controls are adequate to mitigate risks, governance processes are effective and efficient, and organizational goals and objectives are met.
 CBT has also engaged auditors to perform external audits on Delivery of Benefits activities to provide CBT with reasonable assurance that recipients of DOB funding have complied with their obligations.
 Finally, CBT has embarked on an expanded Enterprise-wide Risk Management process, which will be completed over 2013/14.